chaichatchai13/openai-postgres-connector/README.md

-# FastAPI with OpenAI and PostgreSQL Integration
+# Python FastAPI with OpenAI and PostgreSQL Integration

-This project demonstrates how to use FastAPI to create a simple API that interacts with OpenAI's API and stores responses in a PostgreSQL database.
+This project demonstrates how to use FastAPI in Python to create a simple API that interacts with OpenAI's API and stores responses in a PostgreSQL database.

 ## Requirements